Learning Degenerate Manifolds of Frustrated Magnets with Boltzmann Machines

-Because time-reversal symmetry remains unbroken at the multi-phase point, we set all visible and hidden biases to zero, leaving the coupling matrix $\mathbf W$ as the sole set of trainable parameters.
-To monitor training progress, we track the iteration-to-iteration change in $\mathbf W$, quantified by
+Because time-reversal symmetry remains unbroken at the multiphase point, we fix all visible and hidden biases to zero, leaving the coupling matrix $\bm W$ as the only set of trainable parameters.
+To monitor the training progress, we track the iteration-to-iteration change in $\bm W$, quantified by

-Fig.~\ref{fig:training-annni} plots $\varepsilon_W$ as a function of the iteration number $k$, providing a convenient diagnostic of convergence behavior.
-At early stages, $\varepsilon_W$ exhibits relatively large fluctuations, reflecting the rapid adjustment of the weights as the model aligns itself with the MC-sampled spin configurations.
-Within the first few tens of iterations, the amplitude of these fluctuations decreases markedly, indicating that the data-dependent and model-dependent contributions to the gradient are approaching balance.
-Beyond this transient regime, $\varepsilon_W$ decays smoothly toward zero over hundreds of iterations, eventually reaching a small, nearly constant plateau.
-This saturation signals that the RBM parameters have entered a steady-learning regime in which subsequent updates become minimal, consistent with convergence of the stochastic gradient descent procedure.
+Figure~\ref{fig:training-annni} shows $\varepsilon_W$ as a function of the iteration number~$r$, providing a convenient diagnostic of convergence.
+At early stages, $\varepsilon_W$ exhibits relatively large fluctuations, reflecting the rapid reorganization of the weights as the model adjusts to the statistical structure of the MC-sampled configurations.
+Within the first few tens of iterations, the amplitude of these fluctuations decreases substantially, indicating that the data-dependent and model-dependent contributions to the gradient are approaching balance.
+Beyond this transient regime, $\varepsilon_W$ decays smoothly over hundreds of iterations and eventually reaches a small, nearly constant plateau.
+This saturation signals that the RBM parameters have entered a steady-learning regime in which subsequent updates are minimal, consistent with convergence of the stochastic gradient descent dynamics.

 To benchmark the performance of the trained RBM, we consider the spin-spin correlation function defined as